Jolinda/slurmpy/README.md

 # slurmpy
-Python module to aid in writing scripts for the slurm job schedular
+Python module to aid in writing scripts for the slurm job scheduler